- General Questions

 When will I receive specific information regarding May Commencement?

 Information concerning May 2017 Commencement is provided throughout the Commencement website.
-May 2017 degree candidates and August 2016 and January 2017 graduates received an official email with “to do action items” the end of February.
+May 2017 degree candidates and August 2016 and January 2017 graduates received an official email with “to do action items” on March 3.
 This included information for cap and gown ordering, name and hometown verification for the diploma and the program, Commencement announcements, any updated information concerning Commencement weekend events.
 May undergraduate degree candidates also receive directions concerning a required Senior Survey.

 Will my parents also receive information?

 You can direct your guests to the Commencement website for up-to-date information about the May Commencement celebrations.
 A postcard was mailed to the student's home address the beginning of March from the Notre Dame Conference Center.
 The Notre Dame Conference Center (574-631-7640) manages the reserving of residence hall rooms on campus for guests and provides tickets for various weekend meals.